-With cookies and candy everywhere, it is easy to get distracted from our healthy lifestyle during the holiday season!
-That’s why I want to share you some super adorable lunch box ideas that are festive enough for any kid or adult lunch box.
+With cookies and candy everywhere, it is easy to get distracted from our healthy lifestyle goals, which why I want to share you some super adorable holiday treat ideas that Ransom and I enjoy making together during the holidays.

-These ideas are not only festive and fun, they are nutritious and delicious as well!
+These ideas are not only festive and fun, but they are nutritious and delicious as well.
 Some of these ideas are my own and some are inspiration from Pinterest.

 Fruity Candy Cane